Electronic City: Hosur Road

 Electronic City is on Hosur Road which is a major arterial highway of Bangalore city.
 Many BMTC buses and interstate buses use this route.

 Elevated Expressway

 The four-lane mixed corridor elevated highway from Silk Board junction to Electronic City was opened on 22 January 2010.
 The 9.985 km long expressway is one of the longest elevated national highways in the country.
 This elevated stretch helps a commuter reach Electronic City from Silk Board is 30 minutes.
-Toll for this route is revised periodically.
-This expressway has been accident prone with many fatal accidents on the narrow lanes resulting in vehicles falling down from the height, posing high risk to the traffic on the highway below.
+The toll price is revised periodically.
+The expressway has been prone to fatal crashes in its narrow lanes resulting in vehicles falling down from a height, posing high risk to the traffic on the highway below.
 BTP speed checks are common on this route.
-Bengaluru Traffic Police has arrested several bike wheelies on this route at late night hours.

 NICE Road

 The NICE road connects Electronic City to other key areas in the west of Bengaluru city like Bannerghatta Road, Mysore Road, Kanakapura Road and Tumkur Road.
 This is a 63 km 4-lane access controlled tollway.